 Emma is passionate about improving the visibility and representation of women in our economy and society and leads on the Purple Plaques project set up to celebrate the achievements of remarkable women and cement their legacy in the Welsh history books.
 She also manages our Step to Non Exec programme designed to encourage more young women to take their first step into public life and our LeadHership programme, providing role shadowing opportunities for women across the Public and Private sector.

-After attaining the award of PhD from Cardiff University School of Geography and Planning in 2015, Hade joined Chwarae Teg as a research partner.
-Hade both delivers and manages research into gender equality and diversity, enhancing women’s participation in Welsh economy and public life with a policy focus.
+After attaining a PhD degree from Cardiff University School of Geography and Planning, Hade started working at Chwarae Teg in 2015.
+As a Research Partner, Hade both delivers and manages research into gender equality and diversity, experiences of women in various areas and topics, and enhancing women’s participation in Welsh economy and public life with a policy focus.
 She also explores new opportunities for research into the key issues facing women in Wales today.

-Hade has managed and carried out a number of research projects including Perception of Modern Working Practices in Welsh Business Environment, Men’s Perception of Gender Equality, Decent Work for Women and Bright: Young Women’s Career Aspirations.
-Currently, she is working on Barriers to BAME Women in (Self)Employment in Wales research project.
-Hayley is experienced in European Funding, and wrote the business plans for the Agile Nation projects which she now leads.
-The current Project was a finalist for the Regio Stars Awards 2017.
+Hayley’s background and experience is in the voluntary sector, inclusive working practices and wellbeing.
+Hayley is experienced in European Funding and wrote the business plans for the European Social Funded Agile Nation projects.
+The current project was a finalist for the Region Stars Awards in 2017.

-I have over 20 years’ experience in training and people management, with qualifications in Coaching, NLP Practice, Change Management and an array of training and learning subjects.
-Prior to Chwarae Teg, I set up a number of small businesses, which has given me a whole new area of experience to draw on.
+I have over 20 years’ experience in training and people management, with qualifications in Coaching, NLP Practice, Change Management, Mindfulness and a number of other subjects linked to personal development and wellbeing.
+I am also a qualified Mental Health First Aider for adults.
+Prior to Chwarae Teg, I was the senior lead for ‘people and learning’ across Wales for a large national Charity for 17 years.
+In the gap between that job ending and working for Chwarae Teg I started and ran a number of small business which has given me useful knowledge and experience to draw on.

 Jennie is a commercially astute and creative marketing professional, and an accredited PRINCE2 Practitioner, which underpins her experience of managing many marketing projects.
 Jennie joined Chwarae Teg’s marketing team in 2016.
 She has managed AN2 campaigns, the Chwarae Teg website relaunch and is responsible for Chwarae Teg’s stakeholder communications.